bm-bartley/bm-bartley/README.md

 I love working on projects that blend both $${\large\color{red}hardware\ design}$$ and $${\large\color{red}software\ engineering}$$, as well any challenges that involve complex, low-level computer systems and architectures.

-Lately I’ve been working mostly on $${\large\color{red}VR\ research\ projects}$$, and what keeps me hooked is the potential I see in its social side.
-I think social VR has the power to reshape how people connect and interact with others.
-It’s not just about escapism or playing with avatars - it’s about expanding the boundaries of who we are by exposing ourselves to perspectives we’d never otherwise encounter.

 <p align="left">
   <a href="https://www.engineering.pitt.edu/">
     <img alt="Education" title="University of Pittsburgh - Swanson School of Engineering" src="https://custom-icon-badges.demolab.com/badge/-University%20of%20Pittsburgh-600000?style=for-the-badge&logo=graduation-cap&logoColor=white"/></a>